-We are so thankful for the time and effort that OPEN members have put into contributing to our work.
+We are so thankful for the time and effort OPEN members have put into contributing to our work.

-OPEN’s input has really helped to improve our work and has had a wide-reaching impact across the Mental Health Foundation.
+OPEN’s input has helped to improve our work and has had a wide-reaching impact across the Mental Health Foundation.

 Below are a few examples of what we have found through OPEN’s participation and how this has impacted projects.